sphinx-doc/sphinx/doc/usage/extensions/napoleon.rst

    .. versionadded:: 3.2

-.. confval:: napoleon_google_attr_annotations
+.. confval:: napoleon_attr_annotations

    True to allow using `PEP 526`_ attributes annotations in classes.
    If an attribute is documented in the docstring without a type and has an annotation in the class body, that type is used.

+   .. versionadded:: 3.4